amahmoodi181188/Hack-The-Box/README.md

 1. using Nmap to find out which ports are open: "nmap -sC -sV [target IP]"  if you eant deepr search: nmap -p- -T4 [target IP]
 According to the result of nmap you need to take your next step:
   * if port 23 was open it means that on the target machine, Telnet protocol is open. so first thing you can test is check if you can connect with "root" user with blank password or not (as on telnet, root user by default can login with blank password). so call this command: "telnet -l root [target IP]" if it works you have complete access to the server with root access!
-  * if port 21 was open it means that on the target machine, FTP (File Transfer Protocol) is open (FTP sends data in the clear, without any encryption. use SFTP instead). so first thing you can test is check if you can connect with "anonymous' user as it needsd no password to connect (run this command: "ftp anonymous@[target IP] and just enter when it wants password and if you get 230 response code it means you are in"). if it works and you coneected to the FTP server, you can use "ls" for listing files, "get" command to download files
+  * if port 21 was open it means that on the target machine, FTP (File Transfer Protocol) is open (FTP sends data in the clear, without any encryption. use SFTP instead). so first thing you can test is check if you can connect with "anonymous' user as it needsd no password to connect (run this command: "ftp anonymous@[target IP] and just enter when it wants password and if you get 230 response code it means you are in"). if it works and you connected to the FTP server, you can use "ls" for listing files, "get" command to download files
   * if port 445 was open it means that on the target machine, SMB (Server Message Block) or microsoft-ds service is open. if you are lucky it is not password protected. so first thing you can test is check if you can connect and list accessible files without entering any password (run this command: "smbclient -L [target IP] and just enter when it wants password"). if it works and lists all files, means you are in, now again to get the smb shell you need to add // in your command and also add -N (means no need password): smbclient //[target IP]/[folder you want], then you can use "get" command to download files or "ls" to list,...
   * if port 6379 was open it means that on the target machine, Redis database (which is a in-memory db) exist and related port is open. so first thing you can test is check if you can connect with this db (run this command: "redis-cli -h [target IP] and just enter when it wants password). if it works and you coneected to the db, you can use "info" for have some data about this instance, "select" to select databases using "select [index]", then you can use "keys *" to see all keys inside the db you cose and finally "get [key name you want]" to see its content, ... (redis-cli is a tool for connecting to redis db and -h use for give it host IP addresses)
+  * if port 3389 was open it means that on the target machine, RDP or Remote desktop Protocol (or ms-wbt-server service/ Microsoft Terminal Services) exist and related port is open. so first thing you can test is check if you can connect remotely to this server using "xfreerdp" tool and default user (Administrator which doesn't need any password), for testing this just run this command: "xfreerdp /u:Administrator /v:[target IP] and just enter). if it works and you connected to the server using remote desktop and already have access to the GUI of windows server!
+  * if port 80 was open, one of the thing we can do would ve doing directory Bruteforce or "dir busting" using "gobuster" tool which is really powerfull one. just need to run this command: "gobuster dir -u [target IP] -w [address of your bruteforc file]". you can use "-x php" for example to search only php files on the target IP. the result of gobuster with response code 200 means there is such directory on the target machine.